Athens bare boat vacations logbook 3

 Norah expected the weather to be warmer than it was most of the time and also that the sea conditions would be calmer than they were on occasion.
 Overall however, she described our trip as exciting and enjoyable.

-Pat found the whole Cyclades area and the islands to be more “vast” than she had expected.
+Pat found the whole Cyclades area and the islands of the South Aegean Sea to be vastly more “vast” than she had expected [ed. this is often the case].

 The four people sailing on Hydra were fine companions.
 The advice and help they gave us based on their sailing experience in Greece and the Cyclades was Wunderbar!